-The hemp industry was shut down in the 1930's due to the threat it posed to the cotton and pharmaceutical industry.
-Prior to this its was used as a food, medicine and material for over 3000 years.
+The hemp industry was shut down in the 1930s due to the threat it posed to the cotton and pharmaceutical industry.
+Prior to this, it was used as a food, medicine and material for over 3000 years.
 Now the time has come to relearn and rebuild an ancient industry!

-Hemp puts the power back into the peoples hands because its plant based, has thousands of uses and is less likely to be controlled by a few corporations.
-It’s a product that makes sense to be processed, value added and consumed close to where its cultivated, bringing social/community benefits and a greater distribution of wealth.
+Hemp puts the power back into the people's hands because it is plant-based, has thousands of uses and is less likely to be controlled by a few corporations.
+It’s a product that makes sense to be processed, value-added and consumed close to where it's cultivated, bringing social/community benefits and a greater distribution of wealth.

 Embracing hemp will break the control and deception inflicted on us by big pharma, big cotton, big chemical etc Unfortunately the greed of many corporations and their influence on politicians has led us down a path of self and environmental destruction.
 Hemp is the conduit to break this cycle, with the information age in full swing humans are becoming more aware and empowered to make choices and support more environmentally friendly, healthy and socially acceptable products.

-Hemps not an alternative industry, it's actually the solution!
-Knowing that growth and development of the hemp industry is going to keep giving to me, the planet and people for years to come keeps me excited and passionate and gives me purpose.
+Hemp is not an alternative industry, it's actually the solution!
+Knowing that growth and development of the hemp industry are going to keep giving to me, the planet and people for years to come keeps me excited and passionate and gives me purpose.

-It’s a new industry with mass market scale, the industry is a series of many industries.
-Furthermore favourable legislative changes are happening around the globe and will continue to happen.
+It’s a new industry with a mass-market scale, the industry is a series of many industries.
+Furthermore, favourable legislative changes are happening around the globe and will continue to happen.

-The oils from the plant flowers and leaves are also used as a medicine, laws surrounding its use as a medicine vary by country.
-Hemp is known to produce a phyto cannabinoids called Cannabidiol (CBD) which is noted to have many benefits as an anti-inflammatory, pain reliever, anti-epileptic.
-The Phyto-cannabinoids in the plant interact with our bodies own endocannabinoid receptors which is said to help maintain the health level and homeostasis of the body.
+The oils from the plant flowers and leaves are also used as a medicine, laws surrounding its use as a medicine varies by country.
+Hemp is known to produce phytocannabinoids called Cannabidiol (CBD) which is noted to have many benefits as an anti-inflammatory, pain reliever, anti-epileptic.
+The phytocannabinoids in the plant interact with our bodies own endocannabinoid receptors which are said to help maintain the health level and homeostasis of the body.

 There is also a lot of interest around hemp as a building material and use in the manufacture of paper and bio-plastics.